How to upgrade RAM on MacBook Air (+ bonus tips for MacBook Pro)

 When your Mac is launched, multiple launch items like Safari, Adobe, Chrome, and Teams will also be trying to launch simultaneously.
 That can slow down your Mac.
 Try this one straightforward fix to remove any unnecessary launch items, giving your Mac space to breathe.

-1. Select the main Apple Menu > System Preferences > Users & Groups > Login Items.
+1. Select the main Apple Menu > System Settings > General > Login Items & Extensions.

-3. Select any unneeded launch items from the list and press the "-" to remove them.
+2. Select any unneeded items under Open at Login from the list and click the "-" to remove them.

 That should speed up your Mac next time you reboot!